-HUMANITIES 12-16
+HUMANITIES (12)

-Courses in the fine arts, literature, and philosophy should introduce the student to human aesthetic and intellectual aspirations and achievements.
-Fine arts and literature courses should concentrate upon ideas and styles in their cultural context rather than upon the development of skills.
-Philosophy courses should in their manner and subject matter clearly make for an understanding of and appreciation for philosophy as a distinct mode of inquiry.
+Courses in the fine arts, literature, and philosophy introduce the student to human aesthetic and intellectual aspirations and achievements.
+Fine arts and literature courses concentrate on ideas and styles in their cultural context rather than on the development of skills.
+Philosophy courses should in their manner and subject matter foster an understanding of and appreciation for philosophy as a distinct mode of inquiry.